Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/installfest/installfest-m1.resource.md

 This will install Xcode's command line tools.
 You will get a pop-up to install the from software update, accept and get ready to wait a bit.
 Go get a coffee, this will take a while.

-When it finishes you can install homebrew with:
+When it finishes you can install homebrew, Git, and python3 with:

 ```
 /bin/bash -c "$(curl -fsSL https://gist.githubusercontent.com/CheezItMan/2c883fc0c43ab44a5554d663995fe92e/raw/5dd84615eedc11849b5fb4eb9ef1e166c63c23c3/install_python_apple_m1.bash)"
 ```

+You will be prompted for your password.

 This will run a script created by Ada to install Homebrew and use it to install Python 3 and git.  **It will stop and prompt you for your name and email to configure git, please enter them**.